thefonso/UNCLEFONSO_lessons/00-week/ruby_basics/09_blocks_procs_lambdas/README.md

 #### Points To Ponder

-- What are objects and classes?
+- What are the two differences between Proc and Lambda?
--
+- How do you run a lambda?
+- What are the two ways to write a Block?
+- What does & do and why is this usefull?
+- There are two ways to execute a block passed to your function, what are they?

 ### Why Procs and why lamdas?